yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cimagelist-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wartość koloru RGB koloru tła `CImageList` obiektu.
+Wartość koloru RGB koloru tła obiektu `CImageList`.

 ### <a name="example"></a>Przykład